bryant1410/AOTag/README.md

 ###**AOTagDemo**

 This project add/remove tag with image and title inside a tag list view.
-When user tap on a tag, it removed from the view.
+When user tap on a tag, it's removed from the view.
 Please see the sample project for more.

 ###**Screenshot:**
 AOTagDemo in the iphone simulator